stau-app-dev/app/.github/pull_request_template.md

 <!--
-  The title of your PR should follow the conventional commit template https://www.conventionalcommits.org/en/v1.0.0/#summary
+  The title of your PR should follow the conventional commit template: https://www.conventionalcommits.org/en/v1.0.0/#summary

   ie:
   - feat(songRequests): added album name
+  - fix: clipping issue in cafe menu
+  - chore: updated gitignore

-  See also here
+  See here for pr title examples types: https://github.com/commitizen/conventional-commit-types/blob/master/index.json -->
-  https://github.com/commitizen/conventional-commit-types/blob/master/index.json
- -->

 <!--
-  Note: Although theres no restrictions on merging directly, please do try to get someone to look over your code.
+  Note: Although there are no restrictions on merging directly, please do try to get someone to look over your code.
-        Or at the very least look it over yourself one more time.
+        Or at the very least look it over yourself one more time before merging.

+  Please DO NOT merge if you have failing checks!
+PR title fails are the easiest to fix.
  -->

 **Pull Request Description**